 - (1) Prior to hearing, the agency may, in its discretion, conduct one or more prehearing conferences to facilitate the conduct and resolution of the case.
-The agency may convene the conference on its own initiative or at a party's request. - (2) The purposes of a prehearing conference may include, but are not limited to the following: - (a) To facilitate discovery and to resolve disagreements about discovery; - (b) To identify, simplify and clarify issues; - (c) To eliminate irrelevant issues; - (d) To obtain stipulations of fact; - (e) To provide to the presiding officer, agency and parties, in advance of the hearing, copies of all documents intended to be offered as evidence at the hearing and the names of all witnesses expected to testify; - (f) To authenticate documents; - (g) To decide the order of proof and other procedural matters pertaining to the conduct of the hearing; - (h) To discuss the use of a collaborative dispute resolution process in lieu of or preliminary to holding the contested case hearing; and - (i) To discuss settlement or other resolution or partial resolution of the case. - (3) The prehearing conference may be conducted in person or by telephone. - (4) The agency must make a record of any stipulations, rulings and agreements.
+The agency may convene the conference on its own initiative or at a party's request. - (2) The purposes of a prehearing conference may include, but are not limited to the following: - (a) To facilitate discovery and to resolve disagreements about discovery; - (b) To identify, simplify and clarify issues; - (c) To eliminate irrelevant issues; - (d) To obtain stipulations of fact; - (e) To provide to the presiding officer, agency and parties, in advance of the hearing, copies of all documents intended to be offered as evidence at the hearing and the names of all witnesses expected to testify; - (f) To authenticate documents; - (g) To decide the order of proof and other procedural matters pertaining to the conduct of the hearing; - (h) To discuss the use of a collaborative dispute resolution process in lieu of or preliminary to holding the contested case hearing; - (i) To discuss settlement or other resolution or partial resolution of the case. - (3) The prehearing conference may be conducted in person or by telephone. - (4) The agency must make a record of any stipulations, rulings and agreements.
 The agency may make an audio or stenographic record of the pertinent portions of the conference or may place the substance of stipulations, rulings and agreements in the record by written summary.
-Stipulations to facts and to the authenticity of documents and agreements to narrow issues shall be binding upon the agency and the parties unless good cause is shown for rescinding a stipulation or agreement. - (5) After the hearing begins, the presiding officer may at any time recess the hearing to discuss any of the matters listed in subsection (2).

-(6) The agency may delegate to the presiding officer the discretion to conduct prehearing conferences.
+Stipulations to facts and to the authenticity of documents and agreements to narrow issues shall be binding upon the agency and the parties to the stipulation unless good cause is shown for rescinding a stipulation or agreement. - (5) After the hearing begins, the presiding officer may at any time recess the hearing to discuss any of the matters listed in section (2) of this rule. - (6) The agency may delegate to the presiding officer the discretion to conduct prehearing conferences.

 Stats.
-Implemented: ORS 183.341(1), ORS 183.430 & ORS 183.502
+Implemented: ORS 183.341(1), ORS 183.415(9), ORS 183.462

 Hist.: JD 7-1991, f. & cert. ef.
 11-4-91; JD 1-1997, f.
 3-28-97, cert. ef.
 4-1-97; JD 3-1997, f.
 9-4-97, cert. ef.
-9-15-97
+9-15-97; DOJ 10-1999, f.
+12-23-99, cert. ef.
+1-1-